mfgnerd/mfgnerd_dawn/memory-bank/activeContext.md

 *   Inline scripts in `<head>` are necessary to prevent FOUC with client-side theme switching.
 *   CSS Grid and Flexbox interactions within the header require careful adjustment to achieve the desired layout.
 *   `replace_in_file` can be unreliable when multiple failures/reverts occur; `write_to_file` is a necessary fallback.
+*   Flex item display properties (`inline-block`) can conflict with parent flex container rules (`inline-flex`).
+*   Targeting SVGs directly for `fill` might not work if they use `fill="currentColor"`.
+Instead, set the `color` property of the parent element (e.g., the button).
+*   Homepage-specific elements (like `h1` for the logo) might require targeted CSS rules to override default browser styles or theme styles applied only on that page type.